Nigooda Rahasya

 The movie was released after the demise of Shankar Nag.
 His brother Anant Nag dubbed for Shankar's character.
+The core thematic plot of the movie is based on the legend of Naale Baa.

 Plot

 Mohan, an engineer, is hired by a rich businessman to perfectly finish a large building project.
-However, much to his amazement, the remote area where he resides happens to be a mysterious one; where some resident disappears on specific days after a long power cut and reappears after a few days on the outskirts of the city as corpse.
-He also comes across various chilling factors such as a supposed ghost, a haunted house, a gang of men who disappears in a matter of seconds and a powerful monster.
+However, much to his amazement, the remote area where he resides happens to be a mysterious one; where some or other resident disappears on specific days after a long power cut and reappears after a few days on the outskirts of the city as a corpse.
+He also comes across various chilling factors such as a supposed ghost, a haunted house, a gang of men who disappear in a matter of seconds and a powerful monster.
 The rest of the movie deals with Mohan's journey to bring out the truth.